 If you are looking for a good fundamental stock research and analysis platform for US and Canadian stocks, I highly recommend Stock Rover because it offers so much more value for almost the same price.

-Try Out Stock Rover Risk-Free For 14 Days Now (No Credit Card Required)
+Try Stock Rover Premium Plus Free For 14 Days (No Credit Card Required)

 Thanks Gladice for this review, very helpful in each areas and highlights .
 In these time, when you get so many king of financial prophets on the net, fell a little more back to basic.
 Would What you say about combining Stock Rover and Fool? overkill for a start ? useful on some end? they could be complementary for an advised investor?